mahdit83/advancedSmsManager/README.md

 # advancedSmsManager
-Advanced SmsManager is library for sending sms for single and two sim-card phones. it is very handy and usefull. for using in android studio add this to your dependency:
+Advanced SmsManager is library for sending sms for single and two sim-card phones. it is very handy and usefull.
+For using in android studio add this to your dependency:

            compile 'ir.mtajik.android:advancedsmsmanager:1.0.1'